Building A Resume That Showcases Your Marketable Ministry Skills

 Your resume should

-• Be in bullet points format and no long sentences and paragraphs.
+Be in bullet point format and no long sentences or paragraphs.

 Here are the 6 parts, in order from top of the page to bottom of the page: